tonypdmtr/gzbl/README.md

 Therefore, it is proposed for the downloader that it first erases the start vector of the user software, and writes it again at the end of a successful download procedure only.
-This ensures, that in case of broken download, the reset vector will be empty, and the bootloader will not attempt to run the user application.
+This ensures, that in case of broken download, the reset vector will be empty, and the bootloader will not attempt to run the corrupt user application.

 Let's see the frame structure of a data frame.